Silverune/PicoPlant/README.md

 - Sensors are small and may not penetrate very far

 ## Prototype 2 - Implement Purely in Analog
-Based on the DSFE Volume 1 Project 3 (DS1-3)
+Based on the DSFE Volume 1 Project 3 (DS1-3) then modified to bring the logical / power levels into the acceptable range for both NW and FN.

 ### Advantages
 - Simple to debug